plusflora/15-Puzzle/ReadMe.md

 - choose when to start
 - click on the square to move it
 - count number of moves
-- play again button
+- play again / shuffle button
 - hover effect to identify which piece I'm about to move
-- Bonus: audio chime upon completion (extra: different sound for new lowest amount of moves)
 - Bonus: click to move 2/3 squares (entire column/row moves)
 - Bonus: Visual Movement instead of instant swaps
 - Bonus: dark mode / light mode